New Jersey's Casino Legends: Iconic Figures and Stories

 James M. Crosby

-The late Crosby has the distinction of owning the Resorts Hotel, the first land-based Casino to open in New Jersey and outside Nevada.
-Crosby took over ownership from the previous owners and former name, Chalfonte-Haddon Hall.
-At the time, the Resorts Hotel opened with 750 rooms.
-The Resort Hotel has undergone several renovations and ownership changes over the years.
+The late Crosby has the distinction of owning the Resorts Hotel Casino, the first land-based casino to open in New Jersey and outside Nevada.
+Crosby took over ownership from the previous owners and the former Chalfonte-Haddon Hall.
+At the time, Resorts opened with 750 rooms.
+Resorts has undergone several renovations and ownership changes over the years.
 Tragically, James Crosby died while in surgery in the mid-1980s.

 Donald Trump

-Before becoming the 45th President, Donald Trump was a casino barren and real estate mogul.
+Before becoming the 45th President, Donald Trump was a casino baron and real estate mogul.
 At his height, Trump owned roughly five casino resorts in Atlantic City alone.
-Trump's entry into New Jersey Casinos began in the early 1980s when he began buying up property on the Beach Boardwalk.
-Donald Trump received his first New Jersey Casino license in 1982.
+Trump's entry into New Jersey casinos began in the early 1980s when he began buying up property on the Boardwalk.
+Donald Trump received his first New Jersey casino license in 1982.

 Shortly after agreeing to manage the Holiday Inn Casino Hotel construction in 1986, Trump bought out the remaining shares to seize ownership and ultimately renamed it Trump Plaza Hotel and Casino.
-However, one year prior, Trump purchased the Atlantic City Hilton Hotel, Casino, and Taj Mahal.
-These brands were later named the iconic Trump Marina and Trump Taj Mahal.
+However, one year prior, Trump had purchased the Atlantic City Hilton, which became part of his growing portfolio.
+These properties evolved into iconic names like Trump Marina and Trump Taj Mahal.

-Trump Plaza, in particular, would host many championship boxing matches throughout the 1980s and 1990s, including many of Iron Mike Tyson's fights during his first championship run.
-And during 1988 and 1989, Trump Plaza would host Wrestlemania 4 and 5, two of the highest-grossing pay-per-views in WWE history.
+Trump Plaza, in particular, hosted many championship boxing matches throughout the 1980s and 1990s, including many of Iron Mike Tyson's fights during his first championship run.
+During 1988 and 1989, Trump Plaza hosted Wrestlemania 4 and 5, two of the highest-grossing pay-per-views in WWE history.

-But in the 1990s, pressed on, Trump's Casinos began to suffer financial woes.
+But as the 1990s progressed, Trump's casinos began to suffer financial woes.
 As the 1990s drew to a close, Trump World's Fair shuttered despite being open for only a few years.
-The Trump brand of Casino hotels would go through four separate bankruptcy filings before shutting down for good and being sold off.
+The Trump brand of casino hotels would go through four separate bankruptcy filings before shutting down for good and being sold off.

 Governor Chris Christie

 In 2012, former New Jersey Governor Chris Christie formally signed into law legalized sports betting in the Garden State.
-All the casinos can accept professional and collegiate sports.
-However, they can't take wagers from in-state teams, pro or college.
-And while initially opposed to online casinos, Governor Christie played a role in its expansion during his Governorship.
+All the casinos can accept wagers on professional and collegiate sports.
+However, they can't take bets on in-state college or pro teams.
+And while initially opposed to online casinos, Governor Christie played a role in their expansion during his governorship.